AI Integration (MCP)

 runtime_versions | List installed PHP and Node.js versions with configured defaults |

-artisan | Run php artisan in the PHP-FPM container — migrations, generators, seeders, cache, tinker |
+artisan | Run php artisan in the PHP-FPM container: migrations, generators, seeders, cache, tinker (Laravel only) |

-composer | Run composer in the PHP-FPM container — install, require, dump-autoload, etc. |
+composer | Run composer in the PHP-FPM container: install, require, dump-autoload, etc. |

-node_install | Install a Node.js version via fnm (e.g. "20", "lts") |
+node | Install or uninstall a Node.js version via fnm — action: install / uninstall (e.g. "20", "lts") |

-env_setup | Configure .env for lerd: detects services, starts them, creates DB, sets APP_KEY and APP_URL |
+env_setup | Configure .env for lerd: detects services, starts them, creates DB (sqlite auto-created when DB_CONNECTION=sqlite), sets APP_KEY and APP_URL.
+Always follow with setup to run migrations. |

-site_link | Register a directory as a lerd site — generates nginx vhost and .test domain |
+site_link | Register a directory as a lerd site; generates nginx vhost and .test domain |

-site_unlink | Unregister a site and remove its nginx vhost |
+site_unlink | Unregister a site and remove its nginx vhost (all domains) |

-secure | Enable HTTPS for a site using a locally-trusted mkcert certificate |
+site_tls | Enable or disable HTTPS for a site using a locally-trusted mkcert certificate — action: enable / disable |

-service_add | Register a new custom OCI-based service (MongoDB, RabbitMQ, …); supports depends_on for service dependencies |
+service_add | Register a new custom OCI-based service (MongoDB, RabbitMQ, etc.); supports depends_on for service dependencies |

 service_expose | Add or remove an extra published port on a built-in service (persisted, auto-restarts if running) |